FDS Team

 She is currently on the executive committee for The Foundation of Fashion Technology Institutions ( IFFTI), and the global sharing of educational resources and information supports her work.

-Laura is also on the educators working group committee, and reserach committee for the Centre of Excellence in Sustainable Fashion and Textiles which is a partnership between Tafe NSW and UTS.
+Laura is also on the educators working group committee, and research committee for the Centre of Excellence in Sustainable Fashion and Textiles which is a partnership between TAFE NSW and UTS.
 Laura co-wrote and co-delivered the first course for the Centre, 'Intro to Fashion Sustainability".

 Laura firmly believes education empowers and helps individuals grow, and advocates for both VET and Higher Education learning models.